toshinari123/1320-blind/README.md

 1. download the 3 .pt files on this webpage (scroll down a bit) https://github.com/OlafenwaMoses/ImageAI/tree/master/imageai/Detection
 2. put in same folder as the python scripts

+for huggingface:

+1. no setup required we will use this as the main one

 IMPORTANT: hold ctrl c to stop the program; please stop it after few tries cuz every time use google cloud some money is used in my account (currently running on free credits given by google)